paretl/home_infrastructure/README.md

 ### External services

 - *Github* to store my code and for Github Actions.
-- *Slack* to receive monitoring alerts.
-(To change, Slack is not the best tool for that)
+- *Pushover* to receive monitoring alerts as a notification on my phone.

+## Scripts

+For my deployment scripts, I mainly use:
+- *Docker* and *Docker Compose* to easily deploy my applications in Docker containers.

 ## Contributions